 The Alaska SAKI project launched in January 2017.
-Since its inception, DPS and its partners:
+Since its commencement, DPS and partners:

-- Assembled a multidisciplinary working group to provide input and assist DPS in meeting grant goals; - Partnered with the UAA Justice Center to answer research questions about survivor's perception of justice and needs during the course of an investigation; - Developed sample protocols and forms for law enforcement agencies in Alaska, notedly a protocol for survivor notification of kit testing results; - Outsourced and analyzed all 568 sexual assault kits from cases investigated by the Alaska State Troopers identified for the SAKI project; - Reviewed 200 cases for potential follow-up investigation; - Forwarded a total of 4 cases to prosecution for evaluation; - Indicted and arrested a suspect for a cold case that went unsolved since 2001.
+- Assembled a multidisciplinary working group to provide input and assist DPS in meeting grant goals. - Partnered with the UAA Justice Center to answer research questions about victimsurvivor's perception of justice and needs during the course of an investigation. - Developed sample protocols and forms for law enforcement agencies in Alaska, notedly a protocol for victim-survivor notification of kit testing results. - Outsourced and analyzed 568 sexual assault kits (SAK) from cases investigated by the Alaska State Troopers. - Reviewed 200 cases for potential follow-up investigation. - Forwarded 5 cases to prosecution for evaluation. - Indicted, arrested and convicted a suspect for a cold case that went unsolved since 2001. - One currently indicted and is awaiting prosecution.

-In addition, the SAKI Working Group was tasked to provide recommendations to DPS that would improve outcomes for survivors and the process of sexual assault investigations.
+In addition, the SAKI Working Group was tasked to provide recommendations to DPS that would improve outcomes for victim-survivors and the process of sexual assault investigations.
 Some key recommendations include:

-- Procedural improvements around record keeping, report writing, and supervision over investigations; - Best practice recommendations, such as: - o Implement SAK tracking software statewide for all law enforcement including a survivor portal.
-This would provide real time data and reports on SAK status to ensure compliance with statutory changes under AS 44.41.065 passed through HB49.
-It would also provide a more victim centered approach to SAK testing notification by allowing the victim to choose if, how, and when, they would like information regarding status updates by selecting preferences in the survivor portal. - Evaluate gaps and develop guidelines to implement a statewide program to track the outcome of CODIS hits. - This should include addressing DNA collection from those who owe a sample and developing a standard of expectations for what law enforcement or Department of Law does with the hit information once they receive it. - o Increase access to timely exams by exploring solutions with additional groups such as village health aides and public health nurses while increasing sexual assault nurse examiner training opportunities for nurses. - Increase specialized assignments for sexual assault and sexual abuse of minor cases specifically as well as increase training opportunities in those subjects such as interviewing, evidence collection, and corroborating statements.
+- Procedural improvements around record keeping, report writing, and supervision over investigations; - Best practice recommendations based on the National Institute of Justice's (NIJ) best practices guide, such as: - O Implement SAK tracking software statewide including a victim-survivor portal.
+This would contain real time data and reports on SAK status to ensure compliance with statutory changes under AS 44.41.065 passed through HB49.
+It would also provide a more victim-survivor centered approach to SAK testing notification by allowing the victim-survivor to choose if, how, and when, they would like information regarding status updates by selecting preferences in the victim-survivor portal. - Evaluate gaps and develop guidelines to implement a statewide program to track the outcome of CODIS hits. - Address DNA collection from those who owe a sample and developing a standard of expectations for what law enforcement or Department of Law does with the hit information once they receive it. - o Increase access to timely exams by exploring solutions with additional groups such as village health aides and public health nurses while increasing sexual assault nurse examiner training opportunities for nurses. - Increase specialized assignments in law enforcement for sexual assault and sexual abuse of minor cases specifically as well as increase training opportunities in those subjects such as interviewing, evidence collection, and corroborating statements.